vfarcic/devops24/manuscript/05-chart-museum.md

 Update Complete. ⎈ Happy Helming!⎈
 ```

 If you added more repositories to your Helm client, you might see a bigger output.
 Those additional repositories do not matter in this context.
-What does matter is that the `chartmuseum` was updated, and that we can try to search it again.
+What does matter is that the `chartmuseum` was updated and that we can try to search it again.

 ```bash
 helm search chartmuseum/